 Eradication of a species from an area is distinct from control.
 It requires 100 per cent removal of a pest species from the target area, otherwise it cannot be deemed successful.

-Unlike control methods which are intended to be ongoing, eradication is intended to be a once-off, or a final resolution to the problems caused by invasive species.
+Unlike control methods which are intended to be ongoing and seek to reduce a population but without attempting to remove all individuals, eradication is intended as a once-off operation to remove all individuals, and gain a cessation of the impacts caused by invasive species.

 Almost all forms of pest control or eradication become more difficult with successive attempts (this is for a variety of reasons).
-This is true for both the methods to be employed in the Macquarie Island eradication project – poison baiting and hunting.
+This is true for both the methods that were employed in the Macquarie Island eradication project – poison baiting and hunting.
 When targeting pest populations it is important that the first attempt is the best possible one.